Recycling Tip for Better Results: Plastic Bags and Plastic Film

 If I can’t put it into the recycling bin, where can it go?

-Say “no” to using plastic bags altogether and use reusable bags or paper bags (or no bags!) instead when you purchase items.
-If you have unavoidable plastic film from items or extra plastic bags, you can recycle them properly at our Drop-Off Station (DOS) located at 2950 E. Ellsworth Road or our Recovery Yard at 7891 Jackson Road.
-Plastic bags are recycled and baled separately from other materials at our sites which allow it to be recycled and not contaminate other recyclables brought on-site.
-Many grocery stores also have boxes at the front of their stores to collect plastic bags for recycling.
+Say “no” to using plastic bags altogether.
+Instead, opt for reusable or paper bags, or even no bags, when purchasing items.
+If you do end up with plastic bags, try to reuse them multiple times before recycling them.
+You can recycle them properly at our Drop-Off Station (DOS) located at 2950 E. Ellsworth Road.
+Plastic bags are recycled and baled separately from other materials at our site, which allows them to be recycled and not contaminate other recyclables brought on-site.
+Many retail and grocery stores have boxes at the front of their stores to collect plastic bags for recycling.